 - The South Australia Ambulance Service offers fee-for-service emergency medical and non-urgent patient transport.

 - MedSTAR emergency medical retrieval service is another service operated by South Australia Ambulance.

 - The Royal Flying Doctor Service have emergency medical flights throughout South Australia.

 If you are travelling with a seriously ill child, organisations such as Ronald McDonald House can help with accommodation.

 Aboriginal health workers are based in many health services and hospitals across South Australia.
 Aboriginal community-controlled health services also have many primary health care services to their communities across South Australia.

 The Watto Purrunna Aboriginal Primary Health Care Service provides free and culturally sensitive services across Adelaide's northern and central regions.

 Mental health and wellbeing

+People living and working in rural and remote areas can sometimes experience greater pressures than those in regional and urban areas.
 If you live in a rural or remote area, it's important to be aware of the signs of loneliness and isolation.

-Last reviewed: April 2017
+Last reviewed: July 2023